By using our website, you agree to our use of cookies (Visit our privacy policy).

 Becoming a voice actor is undoubtedly more accessible than ever.

-With that being said, accessible isn’t the same as easy.
+With that being said, accessible doesn’t mean easy.

-In fact, the decreasing costs of voice acting equipment have only led more and more people to enter the market.
-If you’re serious about becoming a voiceover actor, you’ll need more than a microphone and a pop filter.
+In fact, decreasing costs have led more and people to enter the market.

 Having a good voice is obviously critical for success as a voice artist, but you’ll need more than that to establish yourself as a professional.

-In this article, we’ll cover everything you need to know about what voice actors do and how you can get into the voiceover industry.
+In this article, we’ll explain what voice actors do and how to start a career in the voiceover industry.

 By the end, you’ll have a better idea of what it takes to become a voice talent and whether this field is right for you.